 The wholesome "neutrality" of which this Court's cases speak thus stems from a recognition of the teachings of history that powerful sects or groups might bring about a fusion of governmental and religious functions or a concert or dependency of one upon the other to the end that official support of the State or Federal Government would be placed behind the tenets of one or of all orthodoxies.
 This the Establishment Clause prohibits.
 And a further reason for neutrality is found in the Free Exercise Clause, which recognizes the value of religious training, teaching and observance and, more particularly, the right of every person to freely choose his own course with reference thereto, free of any compulsion from the state.
 This the Free Exercise Clause guarantees.
-While the two clauses may overlap, they never collide.
+Thus, as we have seen, the two clauses may overlap.
 As we have indicated, the Establishment Clause has been directly considered by this Court eight times in the past score of years and, with only one Justice dissenting on the point, it has consistently held that the clause withdrew all legislative power respecting religious belief or the expression thereof.
-The test is a simple one, namely, what is the purpose and the primary effect of the enactment?
-If either is the advancement of religion the enactment is beyond all legislative power.
-That is to say that to withstand the strictures of the Establishment Clause there must be a secular legislative purpose and a primary effect other than the religious one.
+The test may be stated as follows: what are the purpose and the primary effect of the enactment?
+If either is the advancement or inhibition of religion then the enactment exceeds the scope of legislative power as circumscribed by the Constitution.
+That is to say that to withstand the strictures of the Establishment Clause there must be a secular legislative purpose and a primary effect that neither advances nor inhibits religion.
 Everson v.
-Board of Education, supra; McGowan v.
-Maryland, supra, at 442.
+Board of Education, supra; McGowan v, Maryland, supra, at 442.
 The Free Exercise Clause, likewise considered many times here, withdraws from legislative power, state and federal, the exertion of any restraint on the free exercise of religion.
-Its purpose was to secure religious liberty in the individual by prohibiting any invasions thereof by civil authority.
+Its purpose is to secure religious liberty in the individual by prohibiting any invasions thereof by civil authority.
 Hence it is necessary in a free exercise case for one to show the coercive effect of the enactment as it operates against him in the practice of his religion.
 The distinction between the two clauses is apparent-a violation of the Free Exercise Clause is predicated on coercion while the Establishment Clause violation need not be so attended.

-Applying the Establishment Clause principles to the cases at bar we note that the States are requiring the selection and reading at the opening of the school day of verses from the Holy Bible and the recitation of the Lord's Prayer by the students in unison.
+Applying the Establishment Clause principles to the cases at bar we find that the States are requiring the selection and reading at the opening of the school day of verses from the Holy Bible and the recitation of the Lord's Prayer by the students in unison.
 These exercises are prescribed as part of the curricular activities of students who are required by law to attend school.
 They are held in the school buildings under the supervision and with the participation of teachers employed in those schools.
 None of these factors, other than compulsory school attendance, was present in the program upheld in Zorach v.
 Clauson.
-It is true that any child may absent himself from his classroom during this period or remain there and not participate as he chooses, provided request is so made by his parent or guardian.
 The trial court in No. 142 has found that such an opening exercise is a religious ceremony and was intended by the State to be so.
-We cannot say that such a finding is clearly erroneous.
-Given that finding the exercise violates the Establishment Clause.
+We agree with the trial court's finding is to the religious character of the exercises.
+Given that finding the exercises and the law requiring them are in violation of the Establishment Clause.